 Don't you carry nuthin' that might be a load.
 Ease on down, ease on down the road. - The Wiz

-To live and travel lightly keeps one focused on essentials.
+To live and travel lightly keeps us focused on essentials.
 This good advice has been passed on from the most ancient of Wise Ones to the most successful of present-day sailors.

 Seize Opportunity